ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 The TLB has a valid bit that states whether an entry has a valid translation.
 Sometimes there's also protection bits, which include information such as "read, write, execute".

 A TLB typically has 32, 64, or 128 entries, and be a **fully-associative** TLB.
+This means that any given translat

 Context switches provide a challenge, since we don't want one process to use another's addresses.
 One solution is to flush the TLB.
 Another solution is to provide an address space identifier (ASID) to ensure correct address space usage.